The University of Rochester Radiology residency programs are filled only through the NRMP.

 - The vast majority of residency training occurs at the University of Rochester Medical Center which houses the Department of Imaging Sciences.

 - Residents spend three rotations at the Imaging Sciences Breast Care Center.
-Residents spend a total of three weeks over the course of four years at our PET/CT Center as part of their Nuclear Medicine training.
+Residents spend a total of four weeks over the course of four years at our PET/CT Center as part of their Nuclear Medicine training.

 - Additionally, residents spend a two weeks of each musculoskeletal rotation at our outpatient facilities which serves a busy Orthopedic clinic.